Stressed out. And now you have a DUI arrest. Getting into trouble with the law is very stressful.

 Stress is one of those overused words that, unfortunately, has lost its meaning.
 In fact, stress may have caused your current situation.

-Stress in family situations or worrying about work causes your body to produce stress hormones.
+Stress in family situations or worrying about work causes the body to produce stress hormones.
 Worrying causes your body to change: your heart begins to race, breathing becomes more shallow and faster, your muscles become tight and tense, and sweat begins to form.
-This is known as the "fight-or-flight" mode, or the sympathetic nervous system.
-This shows how closely your mind and body are connected.

 Studies have shown that chronic stress is a contributing factor to high blood pressure and raises the risk of heart attacks or strokes, inflammation, obesity, anxiety, depression, and addiction.

-According to world renowned bestselling author Dr. Gabor Maté,
+According to world-renowned bestselling author Dr. Gabor Maté,

 "Emotional stress is a major cause of physical illness, from cancer to autoimmune conditions and many other chronic diseases."

-In his opinion, people who tend to repress their emotions—those who have not developed the ability to say “no” to the world's demands—those who take on more, experience more stress.
+In his opinion, people who tend to suppress their emotions—those who have not developed the ability to say “no” to the world's demands—those who take on more, experience more stress.
 It's that stress, then, according to Dr. Maté, that contributes to the onset of disease in a major way.

 Stress is a physical process, and some of the most effective strategies to reduce stress responses are movement and breathing.
 The first step is to become aware that you are under stress.
-It is recommended that you focus your attention on your breath.
-This takes your attention away from worry or thinking.

-Eckhart Tolle, in A New Earth, Awakening to Your Life's Purpose, underscores the importance of developing a relationship with the Now, or what is, or what is happening, the present moment.
-This is because, as he explains, if one's relationship with the present moment, the Now, is dysfunctional, that dysfunction will be reflected in every relationship and every situation.
+This is because if one's relationship with the present moment, the Now, is dysfunctional, that dysfunction will be reflected in every relationship and every situation.
 Make the present moment your friend.
 You should welcome it, no matter what disguise it wears.

 If you have been arrested for a DUI or criminal offense in California, contact Attorney Richard Wagner at (714) 721-4423.